Homepage | (Static sitemap) | ? Help | Red double-arrow iconLinks | Contact us

 Some of the benefits of charity shops in the UK :

-See the website of the Association of Charity Shops (ACS) for a wealth of information on charity shops, including a searchable database of over 90% of the charity shops in the UK.
+See the website of the Charity Retail Association (CRA) for a wealth of information on charity shops, including a searchable database of over 90% of the charity shops in the UK.

 Expect to pay less or more for an item, depending on factors such as :